Overview of First Grade Curriculum

-Writing is based on the Writer’s Workshop model.
+Writing is based on the writing workshop model.
 Our balanced literacy program includes shared writing and interactive writing.
 The students learn to write through units of mini-lessons about writing genres, conventions, and structure.
-Some of these units include: Writers Build Good Habits, Small Moment Books, Nonfiction Writing, Writing Opinions and Book Reviews, and Writing Realistic Fiction Stories.
+Some of these units include Writers Build Good Habits, Small Moment Books, Nonfiction Writing, Writing Opinions and Book Reviews and Writing Realistic Fiction Stories.
 At the end of the year, each child’s writing is celebrated at an Author’s Tea.

 The students will print upper-case and lower-case letters with proper spaces between words.
 The Universal Publishing Handwriting program is used.

-The first grade Everyday Mathematics 4 program includes a whole class lesson, partner work in math workshop, individual work and game time.
-Goals of the program include: to become proficient in math facts; to become active participants in solving problems and to learn that there is usually more than one way to solve a problem; to be involved in explaining and discussing their math problems while learning to persevere in solving problems.
-Skills and concepts covered in first grade include: counting, addition and subtraction, number stories, measurement, place value and geometry.
+The First Grade Everyday Mathematics 4 program includes a whole-class lesson, partner work in math workshop, individual work, and game time.
+Goals of the program include becoming proficient in math facts, becoming active participants in solving problems, learning that there is usually more than one way to solve a problem and being involved in explaining and discussing math problems while learning to persevere in solving problems.
+Skills and concepts covered in first grade include counting, addition and subtraction, number stories, measurement, place value, and geometry.
 The program uses a spiral approach which allows for multiple exposures of skills and concepts over time, with frequent opportunities for review and practice.
 Additional math information can be found at: http://everydaymath.uchicago.edu.

-The units in health include the following topics: germs, safety, healthy eating, emotions, listening, breathing and exercise.
+The units in health include the following topics: germs, healthy eating, emotions, listening, breathing and exercise.
 In the Fall, a field trip to the Health Barn is scheduled.
 Here the students will learn how to grow healthy foods and how to compost.
-Further lessons are given on the components of a healthy diet and lifestyle.
+Further lessons are given on the topics growth mindset, coping skills, and problem-solving strategies.